cachebag/Ticked/README.md

 <br>
 [![Python Tests](https://github.com/cachebag/Ticked/actions/workflows/pytest.yml/badge.svg)](https://github.com/cachebag/Ticked/actions/workflows/pytest.yml/badge.svg)

-# THIS PROJECT IS NO LONGE BEING MAINTAINED!
+# 🚨THIS PROJECT IS NO LONGER BEING MAINTAINED!🚨
   - It still works fine, but will no longer be supported and will soon be archived.
 # 📟 **Ticked** is a Terminal based task and productivity manager built in Python over the Textual framework.